otwcode/open-doors-code/README.md

 - 04 - Map the tags in the `tags` table to AO3 tags suggested by wranglers. (all)
 - 05 - Create the final tables that will be used for the temp site and copy all the authors, stories and story links. (all)
 - 06 - Copy the AO3 tags into the final story and story link rows. (all)
+- 08 - Audit the final tables to find common problems. (all)

 At this point, the final database is ready to be loaded into a [temporary website](https://github.com/otwcode/open-doors-temp-site) that will be used to feed the works into the Archive using its mass import API.